Jeremiah Jean-Baptiste

 Jeremiah Arshad Jean-Baptiste (born May 31, 2001) is an American professional football linebacker.
 He played college football for the UCF Knights and Ole Miss Rebels.

-Early life and high school
+Early life

 Jean-Baptiste grew up in Florida City, Florida and attended South Dade Senior High School.
 During his high school career, he recorded 131 tackles, seven tackles for loss and five sacks as a junior.
 He would also lead his team to a regional championship game appearance.
 He was rated the No. 71 inside linebacker in the nation and the No. 213 player in the state of Florida according to 247Sports.
 He was a three-star rated recruit and committed to play college football for the University of Central Florida over offers from Ole Miss, Buffalo, Georgia Tech and UMass.

 College career

 UCF

 During his true freshman season in 2019, he played in all 13 games as a reserve linebacker.
 He finished the season with 12 total tackles (11 solo and one assisted), two tackles for loss and one pass breakup.
 During the 2020 season, he appeared in all 10 games and started two of them at linebacker.
 He finished the season with 37 total tackles (27 solo and 10 assisted), 27 unassisted stops and half a tackle for loss.
 During the 2021 season, he appeared in 12 games and started five of them at linebacker.
 He finished the season with 51 total tackles (22 solo and 29 assisted), 6.5 tackles for loss, an interception, a sack, two pass breakups and a forced fumble.
 During the 2022 season, he played in and started 10 games, finishing the season with 52 total tackles (37 solo and 15 assisted), five tackles for loss, four pass breakups and one forced fumble.

 On December 6, 2022, Jean-Baptiste announced that he would enter the transfer portal.